 Configuring Consumer Properties:

-• Configure the enable.auto.commit property to enable or disable automatic offset committing.
+enable.auto.commitproperty to enable or disable automatic offset committing. - Set the

 Code Sample: Configuring Consumer Properties in Java